United Way Worldwide

 United Way of North Central Massachusetts

-The Tocqueville Society at UWNCM was founded in 1996—nearly 25 years ago—thanks to the inspiring leadership of Ron Ansin, a local philanthropist and business leader who was involved with UWNCM for over 50 years, including serving on our Board of Directors and as Campaign Chair for many years.
+The Tocqueville Society at UWNCM was founded in 1996—25 years ago—thanks to the inspiring leadership of Ron Ansin, a local philanthropist and business leader who was involved with UWNCM for over 50 years, including serving on our Board of Directors and as Campaign Chair for many years.